 Do you know your numbers?

 We’re not talking about your numbers like how much you have in your checking account, or age and weight (which we shouldn’t be asking about anyway!).
-By “numbers,” we mean the three numbers that can help you ride out this COVID-19 crisis… or any big unexpected life change that comes your way (we’re thinking of you 2020).
+By “numbers,” we mean the three numbers that can help you ride out any big unexpected life change that comes your way (we’re thinking of you 2020).